UFC Fight Night: Jacare vs. Hermansson: Predictions & Analysis

 A few statistical edges stand out.
 Esparza throws significantly more leather — a 2.3 sig. strike per minute gap.
 Esparza is far more active with takedowns, averaging 2.8 more per 15 minutes.
 Jandiroba has tighter striking defense, making opponents miss more often.

 The Pick: Virna Jandiroba over Carla Esparza.
-The model gives Jandiroba a slight nod at 56% — this could easily go either way.
-The market implies 52% for Esparza, but our model sees only 44%.
-That 8-point gap favoring Jandiroba is worth watching.
+This is essentially a pick'em.
+The model nudges toward Jandiroba at 52%, but there's almost nothing separating these two.
+The market implies 52% for Esparza, but our model sees only 48%.
+That 4-point gap favoring Jandiroba is worth watching.

 Gilbert Burns vs Mike Davis